Step-by-step guide to redundancy

 If you do, make a claim as soon as you're out of work.
 Many policies are dependent on getting unemployment benefits and may require you to have been in work for a certain length of time.
-It's very important to check the terms straight away as taking temporary work may invalidate your claim.
+It's important to check the terms straightaway as taking temporary work may invalidate your claim.

 Scandalously, the unemployed often (though not always) pay higher rates for their car insurance.
 You should inform your provider if you're out of work.
 If your policy's changed, see if it's worth cancelling and moving elsewhere, as you don't need to be at renewal to change insurer (though exit fees may apply).
-Cheap Insurance Guides: Car, Van, Motorbike.
+See our cheap insurance guides: car, van, motorbike.

-There are two state schemes available to help if you're struggling to pay your mortgage.
-Full details are in the Mortgage Arrears Help guide.
+There's one state scheme – Support for Mortgage Interest (SMI) – available to help if you're struggling to pay your mortgage.
+Full details are in our Mortgage Arrears Help guide.

 However, if you're struggling, first talk to your lender to see if it will help you manage your payments.
 Lenders must only use repossession as a last resort and have to prove they have done all they can to help struggling borrowers, so use this to your advantage.

-There are a few ways which may be able to provide you with interest-free borrowing rather than getting commercial debt.
+There are a few ways you may be able to access help with job-hunting costs and interest-free borrowing.

-Local council support schemes: From April 2013 each local authority is responsible for providing help to its residents struggling with an emergency, such as you or your families’ health being at risk, not being able to afford to buy food, needing help to stay in your own home and coming out of care, hospital or prison.
+Council support schemes: From April 2013, each local authority is responsible for providing help to its residents struggling with an emergency, such as your or your family's health being at risk, not being able to afford to buy food, needing help to stay in your own home and coming out of care, hospital or prison.

-Sadly this is a postcode lottery, each council can choose whether to offer financial help or not or who is eligible.
+Sadly this is a postcode lottery.
+Each council can choose whether to offer financial help or not and who is eligible.
 For example, some may give furniture or food grants while others may give cash.
-Contact your local council or just Google "www.yourarea.gov.uk" to find out it's procedure.
+Contact your council to find out its procedure.

-Budgeting loans and advances: These are only for benefit recipients, but allow a wider range of borrowing; for instance to pay for clothes and furnishings.
+Budgeting loans and advances: These are only if you're receiving benefits, but they allow a wider range of borrowing, for instance to pay for clothes and furnishings.